Purpose of the document

 You can generate a recurring payment from:

-- an existing transaction .
-Using the duplication operation, you can make recurring payments without having the card number, or you can propose payment in addition to an order without any extra data entry by the customer.
+- an existing transaction.
+Using the duplication operation you can make recurring payments without having the card number, or you can propose payment when upselling, without any extra data entry by the customer.
 Duplication can be automated with Sips Office or Sips Office Batch

-- the customer's Primary Account Number (PAN) .
-You can create subscriptions by giving the customer's PAN. (e.g. card number).
-However, this process requires that you to provide the customer's personal data, thus forcing you to comply with the PCI DSS security standards in force
+- the customer's Primary Account Number (PAN).
+You can create recurring payments by specifying the customer's PAN. (e.g. card number).
+However, this process requires that you provide the customer's personal data, thus forcing you to comply with the PCI DSS security standards in force

-- a token .
-You can use the token generated by Sips during the creation of the transaction to identify the card number used by the customer.
+- a token.
+You can use the token generated by WL Sips during the creation of the transaction to identify the card number used by the customer.
 This solution makes it possible to comply with the PCI DSS constraints

 In the case of immediate payment, the transaction is stored during the online authorisation.
 This payment term is used more rarely, and only for the means of payment that support the "single message" mode (i.e. single message for both the authorisation and the payment).
-This is the case, for example, of “online banking"-type methods that redirect the customer to their banks site.
+This is the case, for example, of “online banking"-type methods that redirect the customer to their bank's website.

-Batch payment is a deferred exchange of information (in file mode) between you and Sips .
-It allows you to create transaction and/or operation files and then upload them to a secure Sips FTP Account.
+Batch payment is a deferred exchange of information (in file mode) between you and WL Sips.
+It allows you to create transaction and/or operation files and then upload them to a secure WL Sips FTP Account.

 It is therefore different from a number N of information communicated in real time (transaction mode).